cbinding/yearspans/README.md

 * Swedish ('sv')
 * Welsh('cy')

-If the language parameter is omitted or is not one of the recognised values then the default will be 'en' (English).
+If the language parameter is omitted or is not one of the recognised values then the default will be _en_ (English).

 ### Example Output ###